 Now, on to my blog:

 It’s a morbid and depressing subject, but somebody’s got to tackle it.
 What’s going to happen to your body after you’re done with it?
-The majority of people or their family members spend a lot of money on fancy caskets, cemetery plots, funeral services, etc, to bury the deceased in the ground.
+The majority of people or their family members spend a lot of money on fancy caskets, cemetery plots, and funeral services to bury the deceased in the ground.
 If you’ve served your country in the military, your coffin may come draped with an American flag, and you can even arrange to have an honor guard at your funeral.

 You can have a closed casket service, or people can view you lying in your expensive box, made up to look better than you ever looked when you were alive.
 Now, you can even buy your coffin in advance and store it in your closet or garage, or even use it as a backup bed when guests arrive unexpectedly (that will get rid of them quick.)

 You can be cremated and your ashes dealt with however: buried; entombed in a crypt; set in a niche of a columbarium (a room at a cemetery for urns containing cremation ashes); given to someone to take home and save in a decorative container on the fireplace mantel, a china cabinet, an unused back closet, or any other location of your choice; or scattered in your favorite place such as a hiking trail, beach, mountain top, or even flushed down the toilet of a favorite restaurant as someone I know did to fulfill a request.

 You can opt for a sky burial, but your body will have to be shipped to Tibet, Mongolia, or parts nearby.
 Then, you will be placed on a mountaintop to decompose while exposed to the weather or to be eaten by scavenging animals, especially carrion birds such as vultures.
 Hey, vultures gotta live, too, ya know.
 And, they will excrete you as they fly, scattering you to add to the cycle of life.